openstack/watcher/doc/source/deploy/configuration.rst

 Service overview
 ================

-The Watcher service is a collection of modules that provides support to optimize your IAAS plateform.
+The Watcher system is a collection of services that provides support to optimize your IAAS plateform.
 The Watcher service may, depending upon configuration, interact with several other OpenStack services.
-This
-includes:
+This includes:

 - the OpenStack Identity service (`keystone`_) for request authentication and to locate other OpenStack services
-- the OpenStack Telemetry module (`ceilometer`_) for consuming the resources metrics
+- the OpenStack Telemetry service (`ceilometer`_) for consuming the resources metrics
 - the OpenStack Compute service (`nova`_) works with the Watcher service and acts as a user-facing API for instance migration.

 The Watcher service includes the following components:

 - ``watcher-decision-engine``: runs audit on part of your IAAS and return an action plan in order to optimize resource placement.
 - ``watcher-api``: A RESTful API that processes application requests by sending them to the watcher-decision-engine over RPC.
 - ``watcher-applier``: applies the action plan.
 - `python-watcherclient`_: A command-line interface (CLI) for interacting with the Watcher service.

 Additionally, the Bare Metal service has certain external dependencies, which are very similar to other OpenStack services:

 - A database to store audit and action plan information and state.
 You can set the database back-end type and location.
 - A queue.
 A central hub for passing messages, such as `RabbitMQ`_.

 Optionally, one may wish to utilize the following associated projects for additional functionality:

-- `watcher metering`_: an alternative of Ceilometer project to collect real-time metering data.
+- `watcher metering`_: an alternative to collect and push metrics to the Telemetry service.

 .. _`keystone`: https://github.com/openstack/keystone
 .. _`ceilometer`: https://github.com/openstack/ceilometer